RCA Heritage Fund

 The current strength of The Royal Regiment is more than 4300 all ranks serving, in two languages, in 24 regular and reserve units from Victoria to Yarmouth as well as at RHQ RCA and in extra-regimental employment positions.
 There is also the Band, the Museum, and many thousands of retired members plus Honoraries and Friends of the Regiment.
 The purpose of the Regimental Communications Programme to help keep these members of the Regimental Family up to date with regimental affairs and promote the unity of regimental thought, word and action.
 An integrated RCA/RCAA website (The Royal Regiment of Canadian Artillery), an e-newsletter (Canadian Gunner News) and an association management software package (Member 365) are key components of the Programme the costs of which are shared between the RCA Association, the RCA Regimental Fund and the RCA Heritage Fund.

-On the Vimy model, funding will support the participation of selected ten junior regular force members of the Regiment in a tour of the Canadian battlefields in the Netherlands on the occasion of the 75th anniversary of the liberation of Holland in 2020.
+On the Vimy model, funding will support the participation of selected junior regular force members of the Regiment in a tour of the Canadian battlefields in the Netherlands on the occasion of the 75th Anniversary of the Liberation of Holland (postponed to 2021).

 150th Anniversary of A and B Batteries

-Funding of events, in 2021, in Shilo, Kingston, Quebec City and possibly Ottawa commemorating the establishment of A and B Batteries – the first elements of Canada’s professional army.
-Planning is at an early stage; however, one likely aspect of this project will be the addition to the RCHA Memorial in Kingston of the names of members of RCHA regiments and batteries who died on active service in Korea and Afghanistan.
+Funding of events, in 2021, in Shilo, Kingston, Quebec City, Ottawa, the United Kingdom and elsewhere commemorating the establishment of A and B Batteries – the first elements of Canada’s professional army.
+Planning is at an early stage; however, one aspect of this project will be the addition to the RCHA Memorial in Kingston of the names of members of RCHA regiments and batteries who died on active service in Korea and Afghanistan.